-Will Maryland's Ocean City go topless?
+Ocean City, Maryland: You can't go topless here

 "The goal is to have it completed in the near future," Coombs said, without offering additional details on timing.

-Meehan has been the mayor of Ocean City for 10 years.
+Meehan has been mayor for 10 years.
 He says in that decade, topless sunbathing hasn't been an issue in Ocean City.
 He doesn't recall any incidents where law enforcement needed to police female topless bathers.

 The mayor says he's received nearly 100 emails from concerned residents and visitors in the past week.
 He says he's trying to respond to all these emails personally.